bkimmett/polynomial-byzantine/README.md

 ##### Incoming: Modified-Bracha

-When a node is about to accept a reliable broadcast message, it will send that message to the adversar
+When a node is about to accept a reliable broadcast message, it will send that message to the adversary; the adversary will receive it with `process_bracha_message_timing()`.
+The adversary must send the message on eventually, with `return_timing_message()`.

+Because of the large number of accept messages that are generated, the adversary provides a quota system TODO

+##### Incoming: Global-Coin

+TODO

+## Contact

+If there's trouble, or if you have questions, contact me at b-l-k at u-v-i-c dot c-a (but take the dashes out first).